Last updated: March 9, 2026

 The breakout strategy

-For a higher-probability setup, combine the dynamic trend line with static support/resistance levels marked on the chart.
+For a superior setup, combine the dynamic trendline with static horizontal levels marked on your chart.

 Combining trendlines with support/resistance